What is Per Diem?

 Truck drivers who are self-employed or owner-operators will normally receive a Form 1099-MISC for per diem they are paid.

-NOTE: This is a guide on entering Per Diem into the TaxSlayer Pro program.
+Note: This is a guide on entering per diem in the individual income tax return in the TaxSlayer Pro program.
 This is not intended as tax advice.
-Refer to the Additional Information below.

 Additional Information: